merkaliser/scilla-vanilla/Randao/Readme.md

 ## Rationale

-The contract is deployed by the one who wants to generate random number.
-Following fields are required :
+The contract is deployed by the one who wants to generate random number (founder/consumer).
+Following fields are required for compaign :
-  * **_deposit** : deposit required (zils) by participants to take part in phase 1.
+  * **deposit** : deposit required (zils) by participants to take part in phase 1.
 This can be thought as security deposit for generating the random no. After both phases are successfully completed, deposits are returned alongwith bounty.
   * **commitBalkline** : Initial (BlockNumber) when phase 1 will start.
 Before this no one can take part.
   * **commitDeadline** : Deadline (BlockNumber) when phase 1 ends.
 After phase 1 ends no more participants can take part.
   * **bnum** : Deadline (BlockNumber) when phase 2 ends.
 After phase 2 ends, random no. is generated.
 In between commitDeadline and bnum is the phase 2.